-When a family places their trust in a nursing facility to take care of their loved one, they expect that they will be attentively looked after and treated with respect.
-This includes ensuring that patients can eat properly without choking or being unable to swallow.
+When a family places their trust in a nursing facility to take care of their loved one, they expect will be attentively looked after and treated with respect.
+This includes ensuring that patients eat properly without choking or being unable to swallow.

 Unfortunately, mistreatment, neglect, and other abuse does arise in care facilities throughout the state, sometimes with severe and even deadly results.
 A lawyer familiar with claims arising from choking in Michigan nursing homes could help if your loved one has suffered due to a staff member’s neglect.
 A skillful attorney could investigate the circumstances of a case and determine if you could file a lawsuit against a care facility for their negligent behavior.

-Nursing home staff need to be diligent in their jobs.
+Nursing home staff members need to be diligent in their jobs.
 Most or all staff members are required to be certified in basic life-saving skills, such as the Heimlich maneuver or other techniques to help a choking patient.
-This is an important skill, which staff might need to rely on in a moment’s notice.
+This is an important skill, which staff must rely on in a moment’s notice.

 Furthermore, staff must not only have the necessary skills and knowledge to help a resident who is choking or having trouble swallowing, but they also must take other precautions to prevent it from happening in the first place.
 This includes: